 Answer: Planned giving, sometimes referred to as “deferred giving,” is simply creating a gift using a choice of assets that will have an impact on your tax situation and/or estate plan.

 Question: How do I start thinking about a planned gift?

 Answer: You can start anywhere.
 You might think first of what you would like your gift to accomplish, or which group you might like to support, such as children or the disabled.
 Unrestricted designations to the endowment are the most helpful since they provide Foundation directors the greatest flexibility to make the maximum impact.
 Also, consider what asset(s) you might use to make a gift.
 All of these pathways intersect, and will lead toward one another.
 What is important is that you gather information about various options, then go on to evaluate and discuss them with your financial and/or legal advisors, and of course with your family.

 Question: How can The Florida Bar Foundation help?

 Answer: The Foundation can be a useful resource in your gift planning.
 To learn more about our programs, simply explore the Foundation web site at www.thefloridabarfoundation.org.
 Review the information and stories there to see what interests you, and what you would like to learn more about.
 Call our Development Department at (407) 960-7000 for further details about various programs.

-As you get an idea of what might interest you, and move on to how you wish to structure a gift, you can use the Gift Calculator to explore financial options of various tax-advantaged ways to make your gift.
+As you get an idea of what might interest you, and move on to how you wish to structure a gift, you can use a Gift Calculator to explore financial options of various tax-advantaged ways to make your gift.
 The Foundation can help you sort through which gift plans have the benefits that best match your own situation.
 We can work with you as well as with your financial advisors about the details of the right gift plan for you.